adafruit/rayshobby-hid-serial-trinket/README.txt

     directory, and the HIDSerial library to your arduino's libraries directory.
   * Run Arduino (the recommended version is 1.0.5 or 1.0.4).
-  * Make sure you select 'USnoobie' from Tools -> Boards
+  * Make sure you select Trinket from Tools -> Boards
-  * If you use the USnoobie bootloader, select 'USBasp' from Tools -> Programmer.
   * Select any provided example from File -> Examples -> HIDSerial
   * Upload